-We generate revenue in the form of interest payable on the debt securities that we hold and capital gains, if any, on investment securities that we may acquire in portfolio companies.
-Our investments, whether in the form of mezzanine or senior secured loans, generally have a stated term of five to ten years and bear interest at a fixed or floating rate determined on the basis of a benchmark LIBOR or prime rate.
-While subordinated debt/corporate notes typically accrue interest at fixed rates, some of these investments may include zero coupon, payment-in-kind (PIK) and/or step bonds that accrue income on a constant yield to call or maturity basis.
-Interest on debt securities are payable generally quarterly or semi-annually.
-In some cases, where our investments provide for deferred interest payments, we also defer payments of interest for the first few years after our investment.
+We generate revenue primarily in the form of interest income from the debt securities we hold and capital gains, if any, on investment securities that we may acquire in portfolio companies.
+Our debt investments, whether in the form of mezzanine or senior secured loans, generally have a stated term of five to ten years and bear interest at a fixed rate or a floating rate usually determined on the basis of a benchmark: LIBOR, EURIBOR, GBP LIBOR, or the prime rate.
+While subordinated debt and corporate notes typically accrue interest at fixed rates, some of these investments may include zero coupon, payment-in-kind ( PIK ) and/or step bonds that accrue income on a constant yield to call or maturity basis.
+Interest on debt securities is generally payable quarterly or semiannually.
+In some cases, some of our investments provide for deferred interest payments or PIK.
 The principal amount of the debt securities and any accrued but unpaid interest generally becomes due at the maturity date.
-In addition, we may generate revenue in the form of commitment, origination, structuring or diligence fees, fees for providing managerial assistance and, if applicable, consulting fees.
+In addition, we may generate revenue in the form of commitment, origination, structuring and/or diligence fees, fees for providing managerial assistance and, if applicable, consulting fees, etc.